 The WERG are an interdisciplinary group of hydrological, ecological, social and geomorphological researchers, with strong links to Melbourne Water through the Melbourne Waterway Research Practice Partnership (mwrpp.org).
 We offer a stimulating, collegiate environment for students interested in applied research in river science, with strong links to management practice.

-The Benefits: The candidate will have the freedom to address their area/s of greatest interest within this topic.
-The project will be based predominantly upon GIS analysis of LiDAR and other regional datasets, with fieldwork to validate methods.
-The project will be undertaken as part of the Melbourne Waterways Research Practice Partnership (MWRPP) between Melbourne Water and the University of Melbourne.
-The PhD will be based in the Waterway Ecosystem Research Group (WERG) – a world leading research group renowned for its supportive and collegiate culture.
+This project will broadly investigate how flow regime affects different stages of plant recruitment from flowering to the establishment of new plants.
+The project will be undertaken as part of the Victorian Environmental Flows Monitoring and Assessment Program (VEFMAP) and based with the Waterway Ecosystem Research Group (WERG) – a world leading research group renowned for its supportive and collegiate culture.
 This will provide the successful applicant with a uniquely valuable work environment as part of a multidisciplinary team of eco-hydrologists, geomorphologists, stream ecologists and riparian ecologists.
-Furthermore, the close partnership with Melbourne Water will facilitate collaborative research and the effective translation of findings into policy and management; with ultimate benefits for stream health and the liveability of urban communities.
-These links are also critical to facilitate future employment and research possibilities.
+Furthermore, the close partnership with the Arthur Rylah Institute and DELWP will facilitate collaborative research and the effective translation of findings into policy and management; with ultimate benefits for riverine health in Victoria.